 The FATF does not call for the application of enhanced due diligence to be applied to these jurisdictions but encourages members to take into account the information presented in the document in their risk analysis.
-Note that the February 2020 statement provides the details concerning each of these jurisdictions but be advised that the statement may not necessarily reflect the most recent status of these jurisdictions' AML/CFT regimes.

 New Zealand reporting entities should consider the risks emanating from these countries when conducting their risk assessment or assessing the risk of a specific customer or transaction.
 This may lead reporting entities to conclude that enhanced measures are required to mitigate the risk.